Life: AD 76 – 138

-In AD 86 Hadrian’s father died in AD 86 and he, at the age of 10, became joint ward of Acilius Attianus, a Roman equestrian, and of Trajan.
+In AD 86 Hadrian’s father died in AD 86 and he, at the age of 10, became a joint ward of Acilius Attianus, a Roman equestrian, and of Trajan.

-Trajan’s initial attempt to create a military career for the 15 year old Hadrian was frustrated by Hadrian’s liking the easy life.
+Trajan’s initial attempt to create a military career for the 15-year-old Hadrian was frustrated by Hadrian’s liking the easy life.
 He preferred going hunting and enjoying other civilian luxuries.

 And so Hadrian’s service as a military tribune stationed in Upper Germany ended with little distinction as Trajan angrily called him to Rome in order to keep a close eye on him.

-Next the so far disappointing young Hadrian was set on a new career path.
+Next, the so far disappointing young Hadrian was set on a new career path.
 This time – though still very young – as a judge in an inheritance court in Rome.

 And alas he shortly afterwards succeeded as a military officer in the Second Legion ‘Adiutrix’ and then in the Fifth Legion ‘Macedonia’ on the Danube.

-In Ad 97 when Trajan, based in Upper Germany was adopted by Nerva, it was Hadrian who was sent form his base to carry the congratulations of his legion to the new imperial heir.
+In Ad 97 when Trajan, based in Upper Germany was adopted by Nerva, it was Hadrian who was sent from his base to carry the congratulations of his legion to the new imperial heir.